UX and Game Designer

 About

-Project COVEN was my final year group project at university that certainly was a learning experience.I was the project director as the idea started with initial concepts I had put forward.The concept started as a thought exercise in how to adapt the concept of the Japanese Magical Genre into a grittier, western current day or near future setting.How would it adapt Western-European magic folklore?
+Project COVEN was my final year group project at university that certainly was a learning experience.I was the project director as the idea started with initial concepts I had put forward.The concept started as a thought exercise in how to adapt the concept of the Japanese Magical Girl genre into a grittier, western current day or near future setting.How would it adapt Western-European magic folklore?
 How do we explain them not being common knowledge?
 What are they even fighting?
 What actually is magic?
-I began compiling a set of world building concepts to then flesh out characters and details around.This setting first approach that created an exhaustively long lore glossary was done in order to try make a game around a cohesive and consistent world with mechanics to build towards the tone this wanted to achieve.
-Sadly, I can't say what I got done in the 6 months working on it achieved this goal.P.S.
+I began compiling a set of world building concepts to then flesh out characters and details around.This setting-first approach that created an exhaustively long lore glossary was done in order to try make a game around a cohesive and consistent world with mechanics to build towards the tone this wanted to achieve.
+Sadly, I can't say what I got done in the 6 months working on it achieved this goal, but I learned much in that time, and who knows?
+Perhaps I'll return to it in future.P.S.
 I'd be more than happy to show design and writing documents upon request.

 Portfolio//